Recycled Plastic Pellets from PP Raffia and Woven Production – Tips to Reuse them Better

 1. Low processing temperatures to avoid material degradation -Maximize the reprocessed material

-The gentle size-reduction, low processing temperature in the shredder is the ideal solution to minimize change in material properties.
+The gentle size reduction and low processing temperature in the shredder are the ideal solutions to minimize changes in material properties.

 3. Better degassing for heavily-printed woven bags

-Good degassing during the extrusion recycling process is another crucial factor to improve reusability of the recycled pellets.
+Good degassing during the extrusion recycling process is another crucial factor in improving the reusability of the recycled pellets.

 4. Adding modifiers during the recycling process

-Usage of modifiers during the recycling process or directly in the tape line along with recycled pellets ensures easy melt flow-ability and better dispersion, higher elongation, reduce torque and increase in throughput.
-The additives we use during the additives we use to add to the recycled plastic extruder are performance enhancing modifiers made from elastomers, anti-oxidants, special lubricants and additives.
+The usage of modifiers during the recycling process or directly in the tape line along with recycled pellets ensures easy melt flow-ability and better dispersion, higher elongation, reduced torque, and an increase in throughput.
+The additives we use during additives we use to add to the recycled plastic extruder are performance-enhancing modifiers made from elastomers, anti-oxidants, special lubricants, and additives.

 Summary - A quick comparison chart